Nicholas-Lucky/IMC-Prosperity-3-Submission/README.md

 ### Algorithmic Trading
 #### As mentioned in [Round 4 of the wiki](https://imc-prosperity.notion.site/Round-4-19ee8453a0938112aa5fd7f0d060ffe6), Round 4 introduced us to the `MAGNIFICENT_MACARONS`, a tradable product whose value is dependent on multiple factors such as `transportFees`, `exportTariff`, `importTariff`, `sugarPrice`, and `sunlightIndex` — at least we assumed that these are factors that can influence the value of `MAGNIFICENT_MACARONS`.
 The wiki provided us with a hint that, if `sunlightIndex` went and remained below a threshold called the CriticalSunlightIndex (CSI), then `sugarPrice` and `MAGNIFICENT_MACARONS` prices would increase; otherwise, `sugarPrice` and `MAGNIFICENT_MACARONS` prices would maintain their respective fair values.

 #### It is worth noting that it seems that `MAGNIFICENT_MACARONS` is the only newly-introduced tradable product this round; `transportFees`, `exportTariff`, `importTariff`, `sugarPrice`, and `sunlightIndex` are not tradable.
 In addition, we found that information regarding the `transportFees`, `exportTariff`, `importTariff`, `sugarPrice`, and `sunlightIndex` for a specific iteration was found in `state.observations.conversionObservations`; it seems that `state.observations.conversionObservations` contains the conversion observations for all products, including the `MAGNIFICENT_MACARONS`, so we would need to access the item in `state.observations.conversionObservations` with `"MAGNIFICENT_MACARONS"` as the key.
 Finally, it seems that it is possible to perform conversions with the `MAGNIFICENT_MACARONS`, with `MAGNIFICENT_MACARONS` having a conversion limit of `10`.
+Due to inexperience and time constraints, we decided not to attempt to interact with conversions for `MAGNIFICENT_MACARONS`.

 #### `MAGNIFICENT_MACARONS` has a position limit of `75`.